A Multi-Order Extension of Fractional HBVMs (FHBVMs): Introduction

 \end{itemize} FHBVMs have been efficiently implemented in the two Matlab\cpr codes: \begin{itemize} \item {\tt fhbvm}, \cite{BGI2024,BGI2025} using either a graded or a uniform mesh (depending on the features of the problem at hand); \item {\tt fhbvm2}, \cite{BGIV2025} possibly also using a mixed mesh (initially graded and subsequently uniform). \end{itemize} An extensive experimentation \cite{BGIV2025_1} has proved that the above codes are extremely competitive w.r.t. publicly available ones, based on different numerical methods, due to the fact that the implemented FHBVM methods can achieve, alike in the ODE case \cite{ABI2020}, a spectrally accurate solution.

-Nevertheless, multi-order systems of equations, i.e., systems where different fractional orders appear, are of interest in a number of applications, including material science \cite{Torvik1984,Pod99}), population dynamics \cite{Arciga2019}, epidemic modelling \cite{Chen2021,Li2019}, pharmacokinetics \cite{Vero2010}, and chaotic dynamics \cite{Baleanu2021,Grigorenko2003,Li2015,Sheu2006}.
-In this respect, the extension of FHBVMs for such problems poses important challenges: their study is precisely the goal of this paper.
+Nevertheless, multi-order systems of equations, i.e., systems where different fractional orders appear, are of interest in a number of applications, including material science \cite{Torvik1984,Pod99}), population dynamics \cite{Arciga2019}, epidemic modelling \cite{Chen2021,Li2019}, pharmacokinetics \cite{Vero2010}, and chaotic dynamics \cite{Baleanu2021,Grigorenko2003,Li2015,Sheu2006}. {\blue In this respect, the extension of FHBVMs for such problems poses important challenges.
+To mention a few of them: the handling of different Jacobi quadratures; a more involved structure and solution of the generated discrete problems; a more involved theoretical analysis of the methods.
+Their study is precisely the goal of this paper.}

 Consequently, we shall hereafter consider multi-order problems in the following general form, for \,$\aa_i\in(\ell-1,\ell)$,\, $i=1\dots,\nu$,\, $\ell\in\NN$, $\ell\ge1$:

 Here, for all \,$i=1,\dots,\nu$, ~assuming ~$y_i\in A^\ell([0,T])$ ~(i.e., $y_i^{(\ell-1)}$ is absolutely continuous),